-I settled in Penzance in 2005 with my wife, Gill, who has Cornish forebears.
-Feeling very much at home here – I reckon being Cornish is in part an attitude of mind, and one which I definitely share – I hope I can be regarded as a ‘transplant’ rather than an ‘incomer’.
-I am on the committee of West Cornwall HealthWatch, a voluntary, independent campaigning health watchdog that has been serving West Cornwall since 1997.
+Here in Cornwall, I am on the committee of West Cornwall HealthWatch, a voluntary, independent campaigning health watchdog that has been serving West Cornwall since 1997.
 It monitors developments and campaigns to safeguard and improve services provided in West Cornwall by the National Health Service.
 I am hugely grateful to my fellow committee members for their encouragement and their local knowledge, on which I draw heavily.

-All posts here are my own responsibility, and the views expressed are mine alone.
+All posts on this website are my own responsibility, and the views expressed are mine alone.
 I do not speak for West Cornwall HealthWatch.
 To contact me about any of the subjects that I write about, please send an email to this address:

 (without the forward slashes, of course).
 I’ll be glad to hear from you.

 PS I also write on Higher Education.
 Please visit guides4students.net

 All posts on this website are copyright © Peter Levin 2009-2020.
 All rights reserved.